After COVID-19 travel restrictions, local tourist attractions like Mangar (for people living in New Delhi & NCR) become evidently mainstream.

 Other than an idyllic village setting and surrounding hills and green spaces (that are discussed later in the vlog) you can find impressive street art here.

 Though most people who come here often miss the street art, for an intrepid, it is rather a highlight.
-And adding to its charm is the local life that dwells around.
+Adding to its charm is the local life that dwells around.

 If you are into graffiti street art, walking across the many peewee lanes of Mangar village is certainly a thing to do.